taeyeon-ss/link/视频srt合并在线.md

 chrome://apps/

-download a file aad open in the folder
+download a file and open in the folder

+use keyboard "Enter" instead of double click

+use mozilla ftp to upload

+long press open with chrome browser

 https://torbo.net/browsers